jonprairie/flute/README.md

 ```

 ## Generate HTML
-To generate a piece of HTML string that probably used in a response of a backend service:
+To generate an HTML string representation of an element, like what you would expect in the response of a backend service:
 ```lisp
 (elem-str element)
 ```
-To generate HTML string that has nice indent as that in REPL:
+To generate a pretty-printed HTML string with nice indentation, like how it's displayed in the REPL:
 ```lisp
 (element-string element)
 ```
-To generate that and write to file, just create a stream, then `(write element :stream stream)` for human or `(write element :stream stream :pretty nil)` for production.
+To write to a file, just create a stream, then call `(write element :stream stream)` for human readable HTML or `(write element :stream stream :pretty nil)` for production.

 ## H macro
-If you don't want to import all the symbols, you can use the `h` macro:
+If you don't want to import all of flute's external symbols, you can use the `h` macro:
 ```lisp
 (defpackage flute-min
   (:use :cl)